 Find Out What Age to Begin Your Pension Income

-However, that is where the similarities end.
-Whereas the Social Security rules are the same for everyone, each company's pension rules are not the same.
+That's where the similarities end.
+Social Security rules are the same for everyone, but each company's pension rules are not the same.
 This means two upcoming retirees with identical financial and family situations may make very different choices about when to start their pension based on which company they work for.

 Example of Pension Analysis

 David is retiring at 60.
 His pension offers several options and different payout amounts depending on what age he chooses to begin his pension income.
-Although he will retire at 60, it may be beneficial for him to wait until 65 to begin his pension.
-He has savings and other retirement accounts he can use to provide his needed retirement income from age 60 to 65 if he decides to delay the start of his pension.
+Although he will retire at 60, it may be beneficial to wait until 65 to start receiving pension income.
+He has savings and other retirement accounts to provide retirement income from ages 60 to 65 if he decides to delay.
 Here is a summary of two of David's pension choices:

 Should he start his pension at age 60 or 65?

-A simple analysis, however, does not take into account the time value of money.
-If David has to use $97,680 of his own money from age 60 to 65 then he will not be earning interest on that money.
-If we assume David could earn 4% on his money, it moves his break-even age out to about age 73.
+A simple analysis, however, doesn't take into account the time value of money.
+If David has to use $97,680 of his own money from age 60 to 65, he will not earn interest on that money.
+If we assume David could earn 4% on his money, it moves the break-even age out to about age 73.

-Assuming David waits until age 65 to begin his pension, if he lives to 80, his delayed pension start date will put over $120,000 extra in his pocket when compared to starting his pension at 60.
-(Analysis still assuming a 4% return on David's personal savings and investments.)
+Assuming David waits until age 65 to begin his pension, if he lives to 80, his delayed pension start date will put over $120,000 extra in his pocket when compared to starting his pension at 60, assuming a 4% return on David's personal savings and investments.

 The higher the rate of return David thinks he can earn on his investments, the less beneficial delaying the start date of his pension becomes.
 For example, if David thought he could earn a 10% rate of return on his savings and investments, his break-even age moves out to age 82.

-Be cautious in assuming you can earn a high rate of return as you must also consider the level of investment risk required to attempt to earn that higher return.
+Be cautious in assuming you can earn a high rate of return, as you must also consider the level of investment risk required to attempt to earn that higher return.
 Pension income is guaranteed.
 Comparing pension benefits to riskier investments is not a fair analysis.
-It is often difficult if not impossible to find a higher rate of return on safe investments.
+It's often difficult, if not impossible, to find a higher rate of return on safe investments.